The Complete Minimalist Packing List for Men

-Note: The products I recommend here are generally not cheap.
+Note: Most products I recommend here are not cheap.
 That’s because they’re the best.
 They’ll last longer than low-grade alternatives, so the investment in them will pay off easily in the long run.

 - 32 litres or less